mike-sole/machine-learning-building-blocks/src/content/blog/005-training-the-perceptron.md

 Why use a **Learning Rate**?
 It acts as a "speed limit" for learning.
 Instead of adding the full input vector (which might cause the line to swing wildly), we only add a small fraction of it (e.g., $\eta = 0.05$ used by the interactive chart).
 This ensures the model learns the general trend rather than overreacting to a single point.

-Note: to clearly demonstrate the bias, we do not use the **Standardization Trick** here (where the bias is combined with the weights, as highlighted in the [previous post](/post/the-perceptron-model)).
+Note: to clearly demonstrate the bias, we do not use the **Bias Trick** here (where the bias is combined with the weights, as highlighted in the [previous post](/post/the-perceptron-model)).

 ```graph
 perceptron-training